The Isiah Montouth Project Scholarship

 Ideal candidates will…

-*Scholarship will be dispersed upon verification of graduation and Fall 2023 enrollment verification after the “drop date” of the school you are attending.
+*Scholarship will be disbursed upon verification of graduation and Fall 2025 enrollment verification after the “drop date” of the school you are attending.
 More details about verification will be released to selected applicants.

 How to Apply